September, May, January

 Abbotsford campusSome courses offered in Chilliwack

-UFV’s Bachelor of Science with a minor and major in Computing Science provides you with a strong foundation in advanced algorithms, mathematics, database management, data analysis, programming, and software design, while deepening your knowledge of pertinent topics such as privacy, security, hacking, ethics, big data processing, and machine learning.
+In UFV's computing science program, you'll learn how to use advanced math and algorithms to solve real-world problems.
+You'll gain a strong foundation in database management, data analysis, programming, and software design.
+You will also dig into key topics such as privacy, security, hacking, ethics, big data processing, and machine learning.

-In your first and second year as a Computing Science major, you build an essential foundation in the tools, techniques, and concepts of Computing Science, with courses covering topics such as programming, hardware and basic data structures, as well as foundational math classes, such as calculus and discrete mathematics.
+In your first and second years, you'll build an essential foundation in the tools, techniques, and concepts of Computing Science.
+Your courses will cover topics such as programming, hardware, and basic data structures.
+Math will be a strong component: you'll tackle calculus and discrete mathematics.

 In your third and fourth year, you can choose to focus your degree in one or more of three concentration areas: